 The ROK has made remarkable economic progress in the last half-century.
 When the Japanese occupation ended in 1945, Korea was impoverished and its economy was rurally-based.
 Much of its infrastructure was destroyed during the Korean War, which also had an enormous human cost.
 As a result, by 1960 the ROK's per capita GDP was comparable with those of the poorer countries of Asia and Africa.
 Sustained high economic growth since the 1960s, supported by significant US investment, has enabled the ROK's transformation into a highly industrialised and internationally competitive economy.
 In 2015, the ROK was the 11th largest economy on a GDP (US$) basis and 13th in PPP terms.
 With a population of 50.6 million in 2015, the ROK ranked 31st in GDP per capita terms while on a PPP basis, the ROK ranked 32nd for GDP per capita.

 Despite being hit by the effects of the global financial crisis, in 2009, the ROK was one of the few OECD countries besides Australia to record growth and not enter into technical recession.
 Factors supporting this included the rapid devaluation of the Korean won, providing exporters with a significant buffer, and a series of government fiscal stimulus packages.
-The ROK economy continues to grow relatively strongly, mainly owing to export demand (52 per cent of GDP in 2014), with average annual growth averaging 3.0 per cent over the past five years.
+The ROK economy continues to grow relatively strongly, mainly owing to export demand (around 52 per cent of GDP in 2015), with average annual growth averaging 3.0 per cent over the past five years.
 Growth is tailing off – GDP growth was, respectively, 3.3 and 2.6 per cent in 2014 and 2015.
-The ROK’s growth outlook for 2016 and 2017 is 2.8 and 3.0 per cent respectively.
+The ROK’s growth outlook for 2016 and 2017 is 2.7 and 3.0 per cent respectively.

 Long-term, the ROK economy faces the challenge of structural pressures: it has an ageing population and low birth-rate, has low service-sector productivity and faces increasing competition in global markets, particularly from emerging exporters.